fendit/MultipleLinearRegressionTableWithStargazer/README.md

-# R - Multiple Linear Regressions Table with Stargazer
+# R - Building A Table of Multiple Linear Regression Models with Stargazer
 ![Screenshot 2023-03-28 at 20 05 03](https://user-images.githubusercontent.com/37236930/228341811-09a62723-7667-42d1-afd4-8a0eabd9962f.png)

 See the Github page for a step-by-step explanation (link [here](https://fenditsim.github.io/projects/building_a_table_of_multiple_linear_regression_models_with_stargazer/))